Law School - LSAT

 - Variable section: an experimental section that takes the form of one of the 3 aforementioned test sections that is used to help formulated new LSAT questions.
 This section will not count toward your LSAT score.
 You will not be told which section is the variable one.

 - Writing Sample on a prescribed topic.
 The 35-minute writing sample is not scored, but is sent to law schools to which you apply.
 Some law schools compare the writing sample to your personal statement to measure consistency in your writing ability.

-Take it Early: The LSAT is given four times a year.
+Take it Early: The LSAT is currently offered seven times a year whereas it was offered only four times a year prior.
 While many people take the early fall test, the June test has real advantages in that the scores are available in plenty of time to plan out an application strategy and/or take the early fall test, if necessary.
 With the importance placed on the LSAT, it is hard to choose schools effectively without the score.

 Take it Once: The LSAT should not be taken for practice.
 Get ready and do it once.
 Some of you will want to repeat it if the initial score was disappointing.
 However, many repeaters do not improve; some lower their scores.
 Many schools will average multiple scores, which means you will have to get a significantly higher score on your second test to raise your overall LSAT score.
 But, some law schools will use the second score if it is considerably better than the first.
 Contact your law schools of choice to determine how they handle multiple test scores.